mrebolleda/mrebolleda.github.io/People.md

 <img style="display: block; margin: 0 0 15px 0; width: 250px;" src="images/val.jpg">
 I’m an international student from Mexico and a 4th-year Biological Sciences major at UCI.
 As a member of the COMMONS Lab, I’m passionate about researching microbial communities in plant development and love collaborating on hands-on experiments.
 The lab has deeply enriched my college experience, sparking my interest in field biology, where I aspire to make scientific contributions.
 Outside the lab, I enjoy cooking, writing, and spending time with friends.

+## Caden Owens
+I’m a third year undergraduate EcoEvo major at UCI.
+I’m currently doing Bio 199 at the COMMONS lab, studying how microbial interactions impact flowering time and plant development.
+In the future, I hope to go into cultural or natural resource management.

 ## Lab Pets!
 <hr style="width: 100%; margin: 0 auto 20px auto;">